De Finetti's theorem: rate of convergence in Kolmogorov distance: Proof of Theorem

-Apropos of the first term on the right-hand side of (\ref{eq:splitmain}), we introduce a Gaussian r.v. $Z_n : \Omega \rightarrow \reals$ with zero mean and variance $1/n$, independent of $Y$, so that
+and we try to bound each term on the right-hand side.
+Apropos of the first term on the right-hand side of \eqref{eq:splitmain}, we introduce a Gaussian r.v. $Z_n : \Omega \rightarrow \reals$ with zero mean and variance $1/n$, independent of $Y$, so that

-This d.f. (in the $x$ variable) plays an important role also in \cite{MPS}, where its closeness to $\ff$ is proved with respect to the Kantorovich distance (see Proposition 4.1 therein).
-In any case, the proof in \cite{MPS} is strongly based on a dual representation of $\ud_W$, which does not have any analog for $\ud_K$.
+This d.f. (in the $x$ variable) plays an important role also in Mijoule Peccati and Swan \cite{MPS}, where its closeness to $\ff$ is proved with respect to the Kantorovich distance (see Proposition 4.1 therein).
+In any case, the proof in Mijoule Peccati and Swan \cite{MPS} is strongly based on a dual representation of $\ud_W$, which does not have any analog for $\ud_K$.
 Therefore, we tackle the problem by a direct computation which, after exchanging the order of conditioning in the above identity and using some elementary algebra, leads to

 where